 Gastroesophageal reflux disease (GERD) is a condition where acid leaks from the stomach back up into the esophagus, or food pipe.

-According to a 2015 review, GERD causes a chronic, dry cough in up to 40% of people with the condition.
+According to a 2015 review, GERD causes a chronic, dry cough in up to

 GERD typically also causes a number of gastrointestinal symptoms, which may include: